There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 The scales along its back are also keeled, so there is a rough ridge in the middle of each scale, giving the snake a rougher, bristly appearance.

-Prairie rattlesnakes primarily eat small mammals like mice, ground squirrels, small rabbits, prairie dogs, and rats.
+Prairie rattlesnakes primarily eat small mammals, such as mice, ground squirrels, small rabbits, prairie dogs, and rats.

 The venom of these types of snakes in Wyoming is primarily a hemotoxin, destroying red blood cells.
 Still, some neurotoxic elements can interfere with cell signaling and cause paralysis.

-It may surprise you to learn that all prairie rattlesnakes have toxic venom from the moment of birth, though some scientists contend that the makeup of the venom varies with age.
+It may surprise you to learn that all prairie rattlesnakes have toxic venom from birth, though some scientists contend that the makeup of the venom varies with age.